zzzprojects/learn-orm/tutorials/fsharp/program-structure.md

 ### Using Function

-The `printfn` can be used inside a function as shown in the below example.
+The `printfn` can be used inside a function, as shown in the below example.

 ```csharp
 let myFunc = printfn "Welcome to F# Tutorial."